yshaikh06/Build-Anything/README.md

 # 4) Design Decisions
 #### Why this concept?
-Out of the concepts learned, a simple n8n automation workflow made the most sense due to the rental search needing to be automated. .
+Out of the concepts learned, a simple n8n automation workflow made the most sense due to the rental search needing to be automated.
 Other applications/pipelines could have worked, but they would have been more tedious and may have had more potential for errors.

 #### Tradeoffs/Known Limitations
 Although this project is free, it comes with limitations in certain tasks that can be performed.
-One drawback was that there was no direct link to Zillow/Redfin for this project, therefore the rental searchability of different properities may be limited.
+One drawback was that there was no direct link to Zillow/Redfin for this project, therefore the rental searchability of different properties may be limited.
 Further, having cloud deployment is only able to be run for a certain amount of time before the $100 credit is used under the Azure for Students account.
 Once the credit is used, the cloud deployment is unable to continue.
 One last drawback is the restrictions of using Gemini for too many searches.
-Gemini only has a limited amount of alotted searches for their free plan, so once that is used up for the day, the model will no longer run and get stuck at the "Message a Model" node.
-Additionally, RentCast's API only allows for a certain amount of free uses, so this project may not be deployed on a large scale unless it is paid for.
+Gemini only has a limited amount of allotted searches for their free plan, so once that is used up for the day, the model will no longer run and get stuck at the "Message a Model" node.
+Additionally, RentCast's API only allows for a certain number of free uses, so this project may not be deployed on a large scale unless it is paid for.

 #### Security/Privacy
 Within the model, the credentials required were all stored securely in n8n's built in system.
 They were stored OUTSIDE of the workflow as separate entities that were used within the workflow.
 Secondly, for this specific project, input validation came with the previous nodes ensuring that the fields were completed and what were needed to proceed in the workflow.
 Lastly, no personal data was stored.
 When running the single command to produce the search, only generic public data is used.